-According to the World Food Summit (1996) definition, 'food security exists when all people, at all times, have physical and economic access to sufficient, safe, and nutritious food that meets their dietary needs and food preferences for an active and healthy life'.
-Food insecurity is defined as a lack of availability or access to food or a lack of capacity to utilise food to provide an adequate diet.
-Food insecurity has been linked to adverse health outcomes, such as cardiometabolic conditions(1) and diabetes(2), as well as higher mortality than in food-secure populations(3).
+According to the World Food Summit (1996) definition, "food security exists when all people, at all times, have physical and economic access to sufficient, safe, and nutritious food that meets their dietary needs and food preferences for an active and healthy life".
+Food insecurity is defined as lack of availability or access to food or lack in capacity to utilize food to provide an adequate diet.
+Food insecurity has been linked to adverse health outcomes, such as cardiometabolic conditions (1) and diabetes (2), as well as higher mortality than in food-secure populations (3).

-Food insecurity has been commonly researched by the Organisation for Economic Cooperation and Development in low- to middle-income countries, and food insecurity data in the USA have been published by the US Department of Agriculture since 1995.
-However, it is only within the past decade that rising food insecurity in Europe has gained more attention^(4-7).
+Food insecurity has been commonly researched by the Organisation for Economic Cooperation and Development (OECD) in low- to middle-income countries, and food insecurity data in the USA have been published by the U.S. Department of Agriculture (USDA) since 1995, but only within the past decade has more attention been drawn to rising food insecurity in Europe (4-7).
 Limited data are available in Finland.
-According to the FAO of the UN's report, the prevalence of severe food insecurity in Finland was 2 %, while in 2017, the prevalence of moderate or severe food insecurity was 8·3 %(8).
-A Finnish study from 2001 of a nationally representative sample of 25-64-year-olds(9) noted that 9 % reported fears of running out of food due to economic problems, 11 % had experiences of running out of money to buy food and 3 % had had too little food due to lack of money.
-In a previous study on a group of private sector service workers belonging to the Finnish Service Union United (PAM), 36 % of participants were severely food insecure, and 29 % were mildly or moderately food insecure(10).
-Furthermore, participants reported worse self-perceived health than the population average(11).
-In Finland, the union membership rate in the private service sector was 48 % in 2017(12).
+According to the Food and Agriculture Organization of the United Nations' (FAO) report, the prevalence of severe food insecurity in Finland was 2%, while in 2017 the prevalence of moderate or severe food insecurity was 8.3% (8).
+A Finnish study from 2001 of a nationally representative sample of 25-64-year-olds (9) noted that 9% reported fears of running out of food due to economic problems, 11% had experiences of running out of money to buy food, and 3% had had too little food due to lack of money.
+In a previous study on a group of private sector service workers belonging to the Finnish Service Union United (PAM) 36% of participants were severely food insecure and 29% were mildly or moderately food insecure (10).
+Furthermore, participants reported worse self-perceived health than the population average (11).
+In Finland, the union membership rate of the private service sector was 48% in 2017 (12).

-The negative associations between food insecurity and health have been hypothesised to not only be direct but also mediated by an unhealthy diet(13), as it is an established risk factor for many chronic diseases(14).
-Several studies in Western societies have linked food insecurity to overall lower diet quality and particularly lower consumption of fruits and vegetables^(13,15-17).
-Up to the last decade, most studies have been conducted in the USA^(13,18), but reports from Europe have emerged in recent years^(15,16,19,20).
-To date, only one study has been carried out in the Nordic countries(15).
-In this Danish study, Lund et al. found that after adjustment for sociodemographic factors, adults from low or very low food-secure households had a higher probability of having an unhealthy diet, as measured by the Danish Dietary Quality Score, and food insecurity was associated with lower intakes of fruits, vegetables and fish.
-It is important to investigate these associations in Nordic welfare countries since dietary patterns, social safety nets, food availability and price policies, among others, differ from the USA and other European countries.
+The negative associations between food insecurity and health have been hypothesized to not only be direct but also mediated by an unhealthy diet (13), as it is an established risk factor for many chronic diseases (14).
+Several studies in Western societies have linked food insecurity to overall lower diet quality and particularly lower consumption of fruits and vegetables (13,15-17).
+Up to the last decade, most studies had been conducted in the USA (13,18), but reports from Europe have emerged in recent years (15,16,19,20).
+To date, only one study has been carried out in the Nordic countries (15).
+In this Danish study, Lund et al. found that after adjustment for sociodemographic factors, adults from low or very low food-secure households had a higher probability of having an unhealthy diet, as measured by the Danish Dietary Quality Score

+(DQS), and food insecurity was associated with lower intakes of fruits, vegetables, and fish.
+It is important to investigate these associations in Nordic welfare countries since dietary patterns, social safety nets, food availability, and price policies, among others, differ from the USA and other European countries.